-The liner Lusitania was sunk without warning on 7th May 1915.
+The liner Lusitania was sunk without warning on 7 May 1915.

-On May 1st 1915 a message appeared in the New York papers from the German Embassy in Washington D.C. reminding readers that any ship flying the British flag or the flag of her Allies in waters around the British Isles was liable to be sunk.
+On 1 May 1915 a message appeared in the New York papers from the German Embassy in Washington D.C. reminding readers that any ship flying the British flag or the flag of her Allies in waters around the British Isles was liable to be sunk.

 Crowds gathered at the dockside to watch the Lusitania depart in defiance of the warning.
 Among the passengers on board was the millionaire Alfred Vanderbilt, the theatrical producer Charles Frohman travelling with actress Amelia Herbert, as well as Paul Crompton, director of the Booth Steamship Company and his wife and six children.

 Meanwhile the U-boat U-20, captained by Walther Schwieger, arrived off the Irish coast, having left Emden in Germany at the end of April.
 On May 6th the U-20 attacked and sank without warning the British merchant ships Candidate and Centurion.

 Given these warnings, the Lusitania should have been travelling at full speed and taking a zig-zag course, but she was not.
 She was spotted by the U-20 just before two o’clock.

 The submarine fired one torpedo, without warning, and eighteen minutes later the Lusitania was gone.
 1,153 passengers and crew drowned.

-The submarine fired one torpedo, without warning, and eighteen minutes later the Lusitania was gone.

 The casualties of the Lusitania included 128 Americans, leading to outrage in the United States.
 President Wilson later dismissed the warning printed in the paper on the day of the ship’s departure, stating that no amount of warning could excuse the carrying out of such an inhumane act.